 The Chilling – An alternative British release title, not to be confused with the Linda Blair (The Exorcist) zombie affair from 1989.

-Two men are rooting around in the Alps for the remains of soldiers from World War II; they are warned by a kindly policemen that they should beware of zombies (if in doubt, ask a policemen, etc), however, they carry on regardless anyway, dying a few minutes later.
+Two men are rooting around in the Alps for the remains of soldiers from World War II; they are warned by a kindly policeman that they should beware of zombies (if in doubt, ask a policeman, etc), however, they carry on regardless anyway, dying a few minutes later.

 Jamie Gillis, playing a CIA agent, also arrives in the neighbourhood, searching for canisters of Gamma 693, which, it transpires, are exactly what have kept alive Nazi soldiers from 30-odd years previously.
 The soldiers have been staying alive by eating human flesh, mostly off-camera for budgetary reasons; Gillis’ character is singularly unimpressed and is determined to put an end to these foul goings-on, adopting the novel approach of pretending to be one of the ever-living.